 - Why volunteering on resume should be truthfully reported

 Volunteering is a valid part of anyone's career.
-Just because you may not have been paid does not mean that the experiences did not add to your career progression.
+Just because you were not paid does not mean that the experiences did not add to your career progression.
 Let's explore the nuances.

 Volunteer work on a resume can be a wonderful way to feature a variety of valuable skills such as fundraising, community planning, patient care, or event management.
 Knowing how to properly integrate volunteering on resume into your work experience section is key.

-Volunteer experience on resume is especially important if you have noticeable employment gaps in your resume due to the economy or personal circumstance, and shows that you are a passionate and driven individual with a lot to give.
+Volunteer experience on a resume is especially important if you have noticeable employment gaps in your resume due to the economy or personal circumstances.
+It shows that you are a passionate and driven individual with a lot to give.
 With proper placement, volunteering on resume can prove to be beneficial to the overall impact.

-If a volunteer position is related to your industry and relevant to your job search, then you can certainly mix it right into your Employment History section.
+As stated above, if a volunteer position is relevant to your job search, then you can certainly mix it right into your employment history section.
 Whether or not you are paid for a position is not the impressive part.
-The substance of the position and what it entails is what remains important, whether it is a paid or volunteer position.
-So if you are in Business Management or Finance, you might add a volunteer section on resume that looks something like the one below.
-What are examples of volunteering?
+What matters is the substance of the position and what it entails, whether it is a paid or volunteer position.
+So if you are in business management or finance, you might add a volunteer section on your resume that looks something like the one below.

 Volunteer Fundraiser, Citizens for a Cause, New York, New York, May 2013-June 2015